 CONTENT OF PROPOSAL:

-1. Organization’s Qualifications and Experience: Overview of the Residential Provider organization, the number and nature of the staff to be employed for this project, and the type of technology systems the organization has in place.
-The Residential Provider should describe any qualifications and/or experience and/or demonstrated competency specifically related to residential programs and/or providing services to individuals with developmental disabilities and/or the severely mentally ill.
-The Residential Provider should describe the composition of their Board of Directors and principal staff.
-The Residential Provider should also provide a detail of the following:
+1. Organization’s Qualifications and Experience: Overview of the Provider organization, the number and nature of the staff to be employed for this project, and the type of technology systems the organization has in place.
+The Provider should describe any qualifications and/or experience and/or demonstrated competency specifically related to employment programs and/or providing services to individuals with developmental disabilities and/or the severely mentally ill.
+The Provider should describe the composition of their Board of Directors and principal staff.
+The Provider should also provide a detail of the following:

 MCCMHS Provider Profile Application